 In the first incarnation of Brainiac, he was an green skinned android from the robot-dominated world of Colu who sought to collect information throughout the cosmos, coming into conflict with Superman over his diabolic capture of Krypton-One's city of Kandor.
-By the 30th century, his newest incarnation would be that of Pulsar Stargrave, possessing the power of the harness stellar energy which he used versus Superboy and the Legion of Superheroes.
+His Earth-Two counterpart was the wooden automaton known as the Chief, created by Vandal Savage based on the technology of the Dummy, which first assisted Savage and his Injustice Society allies versus Hawkman, and then...decades later...aided his master once more on planet Colu-Two versus Superman, Flash and the Justice Society of America.
+By the 30th century,, Brainiac's newest incarnation would be that of Pulsar Stargrave, possessing the power of the harness stellar energy which he used versus Superboy and the Legion of Superheroes.
 However, there was another version of this vile villain that appeared in the mid-1980s, himself consumed by a star going nova yet undergoing quite a different transformation from that of Stargrave, turning into ambient energy that assimilated into a cybernetic collective of a distant world.
 Transformed into an entity of organic metal and a cold calculating logic unmatched by any past or future versions of himself, this new Brainiac threatened not only his arch-foe Kal-El but the entire universe.
 Was such a threat made manifest on the parallel planet known as Earth-Two?
 Yes.

 About a year about the metallic menace's debut in one realm, in another an entity known as the Commander appeared on Earth-Two leading an incursion from his own universe into that dimensional plane.
 Diverted there by Professor Champion of Earth-One, the Commander sought to capture this bright blue globe and its inhabitants, until challenged by its superhuman protectors.
 Soon the origin of this nefarious nemesis was crystallized as the Commander revealed himself to now be a machine hybrid, once a man, now collecting the conscious energies of his dimension's subjegated citizens.